jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 This morning has been a blur of introductions, meeting dozens of people just at Wooster Amalgamated's Saracinia headquarters who are responsible for either keeping the company running or ensuring that the League operates safely.

 The tone varies wildly as we move through the building.
 All offices have those awful pictures of members of my family grinning for the camera while shaking hands with the likes of M͒ar̦kuen̻z S͖chmachenbùrg, Baron Ozama, Josef Stalin, or Laden Twala Twala.
-But, in some of the less accessible rooms, dedicated to League business, each picture has a list of names next to it, people saved from labor camps or military raids, secreted out of the country often right under the smug despot's nose.
+But, in some less accessible rooms---those dedicated to League business---each picture has a list of names next to it, people saved from labor camps or military raids, secreted out of the country often right under the smug despot's nose.
 There is also a list of those millions the League has failed to save, from around the world.

 And that doesn't even touch on the hour-long session with the scariest accountant I've ever laid eyes on, who created a system of shell companies, political committees, and charities that make it easier for me to funnel my trust fund into feeding and healing disadvantaged people around Cibola...and apparently, my mother's leg, the other night.
 It turns out that I've been accidentally aiding and abetting the liberation of local people in danger for the past few years, at least inside the Seven Cities.